Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps

 where $M_{\rm{HI},\it{cell}}/m_{\rm HI}$ is the number of \HI\ atoms, $l_{cell}$ is the cell size, and $\phi_{\nu,cell}^{Voigt}$ is the normalized Voigt profile for the cell at its Doppler velocity.
 We assume the gas is optically thin \citep{zwaan1997:optically-thin-justification,Walter_2008-THINGS}, so the \HI\ flux and mass differ only by a constant factor.
 While this assumption may break down in the interstellar medium, it holds in the CGM.
 We therefore left our datacubes in units of $\rm cm^{-2}~s$ for simplicity, such that the integration over all channels gives the \HI\ column density.

 This gives us the ``ideal'' datacube.
 In order to make full mock spectra, we further degrade the images in a few steps: adding the effect of the primary beam, smoothing spatially, adding noise, and filtering out low spatial frequencies.
-The effects of each step are visualized in Fig.~\ref{fig:interferometric_projections} and Fig.~\ref{fig:interferometric_projections_2}.
+The effects of these steps are visualized in Fig.~\ref{fig:interferometric_projections} and Fig.~\ref{fig:interferometric_projections_2}.

-We model the primary beam (which effectively sets the field of view) as a Gaussian with a FWHM equal to 0.5\textdegree~(VLA) or 1\textdegree~(MeerKAT), depending on the specific survey being targeted.
+We model the primary beam (which effectively sets the field of view) as a Gaussian with a FWHM equal to 1\textdegree\ to match MeerKAT and potential Square Kilometer Array (SKA) realizations.
 This lowers the signal at the edge of the field of view.